cjmach/djns-netbeans-integration/README.md

 ## Configuration

+The following lists the steps to configure DJ Native Swing Web Browser as the default NetBeans browser:

 1. Click on the menu Tools / Options
 2. Select the "General" tab
-3. Select "DJ Native Swing Browser" from the Web Browser drop-down
+3. Select "DJ Native Swing Browser" from the Web Browser drop-down list
 4. Click "OK"

-The web browser can be open by clicking on the menu Window / Web / Web Browser.
+The web browser can be opened by clicking on the menu Window / Web / Web Browser.
 NetBeans IDE will also use it to show the Javadocs, etc.